Living Trusts For The Texas Homestead

 (B) that acquires the property in an instrument of title or under a court order that: (i) describes the property with sufficient certainty to identify it and the interest acquired; and (ii) is recorded in the real property records of the county in which the property is located.

-A common misconception is that a “qualifying trust” must be a revocable living (or inter vivos) trust; however, the statute inserts an “or” to provide, by implication, that an irrevocable trust qualifies so long as the trustor or the beneficiary of the trust retains the use and occupancy of the home as the trustor’s or the beneficiary’s principal residence at no cost to the trustor or beneficiary.
-Accordingly, it is common for appraisal districts to require that the trust agreement (or the deed conveying the property into trust) contain a provision that the trustor may continue living in the property without paying rent or costs.
+A common misconception is that a “qualifying trust” must be a revocable trust; however, the statute inserts an “or” to provide, by implication, that an irrevocable trust qualifies so long as the trustor or the beneficiary of the trust retains the use and occupancy of the home as the trustor’s or the beneficiary’s principal residence and at no cost to the trustor or beneficiary.
+Accordingly, it is common for appraisal districts to require that the trust agreement (or the deed conveying the property into trust) contain an express provision that the trustor may continue living in the property without paying rent or other fees.

 If a living trust is going to borrow or refinance utilizing a FNMA loan, there are requirements similar to those for a qualifying trust under Texas law.
 Specifically, if the trust is to be the borrower, then the “inter vivos revocable trust must be established by one or more natural persons, solely or jointly.
 The primary beneficiary of the trust must be the individual(s) establishing the trust.
 If the trust is established jointly, there may be more than one primary beneficiary as long as the income or assets of at least one of the individuals establishing the trust will be used to qualify for the mortgage.
 The trustee(s) must include either the individual establishing the trust (or at least one of the individuals, if there are two or more) or an institutional trustee that customarily performs trust functions and is authorized to act as trustee under the laws of the applicable state.
 The trustee(s) must have the power to mortgage the security property for the purpose of securing a loan to the individual (or individuals) who are the borrower(s) under the mortgage or deed of trust note.”
 (See FNMA Selling Guide B2-2-05 which can be found online).

-As a general principle, one should not ask any particular entity to do more work than it prudently can or should be doing.
-In the case of trust planning, if there are multiple assets and interests that need to be considered and planned for, then one can always create a second trust, separate from the trust that holds the homestead—and that would be the safer course.
+Another note of cautions: as a general principle, one should not ask a trust (or any entity) to do more work than it prudently can or should be doing.
+If there are multiple assets and varied interests that need to be considered and planned for, then one can always create a second trust, separate from the trust that holds the homestead—and that may be the safer course.

-It is good practice for the trustor to execute a last will and testament that contains pour-over provisions designed to include in the trust estate any property or assets that were not previously designated.
-Such assets “pour over” into the trust.
+A living trust is often accompanied by other documents in the estate planning category.
+It is good practice for the trustor to execute a last will and testament that contains pour-over provisions designed to “pour over” any assets that were not previously designated as being part of the trust.
 In this way, the trust and the will work together as part of an overall strategy.
 It is also possible to have life insurance paid directly to the living trust.
 This may be advantageous for purposes of promptly paying off liens on the homestead.

-The purpose of a living trust is serious business and should never be relegated to fill-in-the-blank or Internet forms, most of which are not specifically designed to comply with Texas law.
-Additionally, it may be necessary to make amendments to the trust agreement over the years, especially if one homestead is exchanged for another or if the names of beneficiaries change.
-Amendments are usually easy to do.
-Trust maintenance can be as important as trust formation.
+Establishing a living trust is serious business and should never be relegated to fill-in-the-blank or Internet forms, most of which are not specifically designed to comply with Texas law.
+Additionally, it should be recognized that no trust can be expected to last forever; the average lifespan of a living trust is five years or less.
+Changes in life circumstances may require amendments to the trust agreement over the years, especially if one homestead is exchanged for another or if the names of beneficiaries change.
+As time goes on, trust maintenance can be as important as trust formation.

 I reside in my mother’s home which was left to me when she passed away a year ago, dying without a will.
 I was my mother’s sole caregiver and moved in with her to take care of her until she died.
 She kept cash in the house and since my car was old I just bought a new truck with it.